About Our Trainer

 • Associative Learning: Every behavior has a consequence, and positive reinforcement is all about associating good behaviors with calm, focused energy and great rewards.

 • Stress Reduction: Positive reinforcement training is designed to keep dogs engaged and motivated without overwhelming them or scaring them.
-It is essential to keep your dog calm and below his stress threshold to create an environment where he can focus and learn effectively.
+It is essential to keep your dog calm and below their stress threshold to create an environment where they can focus and learn effectively.

 Positive reinforcement training is a commitment, not a quick fix.
 It takes patience, preparation, and consistent repetition up front.
 However, doing the work to teach your dog to look to you for guidance in any situation is essential for an easier, less stressful, and happier life together in the long run.